farao-community/farao-community.github.io/pages/docs/castor/angle-monitoring/java-api.md

 > 💡  **NOTE**
 > For now, only CIM GLSK format is supported by the angle monitoring module

-Here is a full example:
+Here is a complete example:
 ~~~java
 Crac crac = ...
 Network network = ...